minh-v/hackernews-back/README.md

 - Authenticated users can upvote and downvote posts
 - Authenticated users can comment, and upvote and downvote comments
 - Sort posts and comments by new/top
-- Users can search for posts (url, title)
+- Users can search for posts (url, title) and sort
 - User profile page
 - Post karma system
 - Pagination
+- Responsive design using media queries
 - Uses Hasura to auto apply migrations and metadata

 #### TODO / Bugs